 Drinking Clay vs. Bath Clay

-Earth’s Natural Clay offers clay for internal use (Drinking Powder) as well as for external use (Bath Clay).
+Earth’s Natural Clay offers clay for internal use (Detox Powder) as well as for external use (Bath Clay).
 For those people that only want to use clay externally, our Bath Clay is a better value, as it costs less than our clay for internal use.
 The mineral content in our internal use and external use clays is different.
-Our Bath Clay is a sodium bentonite clay while our Drinking Powder is a calcium bentonite clay.
-Our Drinking Powder is also more finely milled (or crushed) and mixes better with water for drinking.
+Our Bath Clay is a sodium bentonite clay while our Detox Powder is a calcium bentonite clay.
+Our Detox Powder is also more finely milled (or crushed) and mixes better with water for drinking.
 Read more about the differences between sodium bentonite and calcium bentonite clay here.

 The best way to determine if a clay is for internal or external use is to read the label and/or ask the supplier.
 Reputable retailers of edible clay will have a current microbial analysis available on their website or on request.
 A microbial analysis is performed by an independent laboratory and checks the clay for pathogens including e Coli, streptococcus, salmonella as well as yeasts and mold.
 None of the pathogens should be detectable.
 The report should be published on laboratory (not retailer) letterhead.
 Find our mineral and microbial analysis reports for our edible clay from an independent laboratory here.